NORTH ADAMS -- The McCann Tech baseball team knows what's at stake with every game now. One win puts them in the Western Mass. tournament.

 "This was the time we had to get going and get the fire started," Parsons said of the sixth-inning surge.
-"I was just keeping my composure and firing the ball in there like I know I can."

 For his part, Davis struck out 11 Tigers, and pitched himself out of jams in the second and third innings.
 Parsons' RBI infield single in the first inning, scoring Nick Clegg, was the only run Westfield Voc scored until the fateful sixth.

 "He was very confident.
 He did very well today," Ryan said of his pitcher.
 "That [double] and the back-to-back walks, I think he got a little worked up there."